Note on the definitions of branching ratios of overlapping resonances: Conventional branching ratios

 \subsection{Sequential decays}

 Sequential decays result in multi-body final states.
-We consider a concrete example: the decay of a resonance $R$ into a nucleon plus a $\varrho$-meson that decays into $\pi\pi$.
-The final state is $N\pi\pi$, and the phase volume $\rho_f(s)$ is given by the $N\pi\pi$ phase volume
+We consider a concrete example: the decay of a resonance with mass $M$ into a nucleon plus an intermediate resonance $r$, e.g. a $\varrho$-meson that decays into $\pi\pi$.
+The final state is $N\pi\pi$, and the phase volume $\rho_f(s)=\rho_3(s)$ is given by the $N\pi\pi$ phase volume